junhua/awesome-finance-ai-papers/README.md

 Presentation slides of the papers can be found here: [Slides](https://github.com/junhua/awesome-finance-ai-papers/blob/main/review-full.pdf).

-The review of individual papers will be added in progressively.

 If the content helps you in your work, please leave a ⭐️ to the repo, or [cite](#citation) this repo.

 This list extends an earlier collection: [Awesome-LLM-Agents](https://github.com/junhua/awesome-llm-agents).